-First-person narratives are my favorite form of writing.
+First-person narratives are my favourite form of writing.
 I’ve included a few published examples below.

-(published in The Globe and Mail on Aug.
-13/09) — Canada’s national newspaper ranked this first-person, tongue-in-cheek piece the most popular of the day, based on reader response
+Note: Canada’s national newspaper ranked this first-person, tongue-in-cheek piece the most popular of the day, based on reader response.

-Equine therapy: humor (Alive magazine) – Can you find a man by getting to know a horse?!
+Equine therapy: humour (Alive magazine, 2015) – Can you find a man by getting to know a horse?!

 BY HEATHER CONN